Old West/Ranch Itinerary

 A vast expanse of rocks and forest in the Dragoon Mountains, this is where Cochise is reported to be buried.
 Where is his grave?
 The mystery continues today.
 No one knows, but this was his favorite hideout.
 He and fellow tribe members used the natural landscape to escape and launch their own attacks during the Indian Wars that made the Old West so legendary.

-First settled around 1800, Brown Canyon Ranch remained a working ranch until the 1990s when it was acquired by the USDA Forest Service in a land exchange.
+Brown Canyon Ranch, first settled around 1800, remained a working ranch until the 1990s when it was acquired by the USDA Forest Service in a land exchange.
 Now part of the Coronado National Forest, Brown Canyon Ranch stands in memory of the area’s rich ranching history.
 See the original ranch house, a storeroom, corrals, water system and windmill, and pond.
 Brown Canyon Ranch is also a popular destination for hikers and mountain bikers accessing trailheads into the Huachuca Mountains.

 Celebrate Cochise County's unique heritage and culture throughout the year.Upcoming Events Calendar